 (vii) Ensure a dry brooder house before chicks arrive

-(viii) Warm up brooder house to 35oC – 39oC before chicks arrive.
+(viii) Warm up the brooder house to 35oC – 39oC before chicks arrive.

-(x) Place food dip with disinfectant at the entrance of brooder house.
+(x) in a poultry management system, Place food dip with disinfectant at the entrance of brooder house.

 The following are management practices involved in rearing chicks from day old to six weeks